 Our team of culinary experts researched more than 50 of the best immersion hand blenders on the market before purchasing 9 of the top models to test side-by-side.
 We assessed each immersion blender based on its ability to blend vegetables into soups and fruits into smoothies, and for its capacity to grind seeds.
 We also examined the effectiveness of the accessories that came with each model — an immersion blender is a utilitarian tool and these kits often can be used as as a mixer, chopper, and even a milk frother.
 We compared ease of use and which ones minimize your clean-up time.
 Our comprehensive review offers expert advice on which blenders are the best bargains, which are the best for specific applications, and which ones are our subjective favorites.Our team spends a lot of time in the kitchen testing the best kitchen gear on the market.
-Like bullet blenders, immersion blenders are a fantastic option for petite kitchens and small-duty tasks.
-If you need more power to get the job done, we've also tested the best full-size blenders, as well as other heavy-duty kitchen appliances like food processors and juicers.
+Like portable blenders, immersion blenders are a fantastic option for petite kitchens and small-duty tasks.
+If you need more power to get the job done, we've also tested top-ranked blenders (full size), as well as other heavy-duty kitchen appliances like our favorite food processors and juicers.

 $64.95 at Amazon

 $24.97 at Amazon

 |Pros||Comfortable to use, convenient to switch between attachments, powerful||Attachments are simple to install, impressive blending, great price||Nicely shaped handle, good power, wide range of speeds||Affordable, easy to take apart, convenient to switch speeds||Well made, convenient buttons, easy to use attachments, plenty of power|

 |Cons||Limited attachments||Tricky to adjust speed while using, attachments are tough to remove||Speed dial could be easier to use||Lacks attachments, bulky, excessive suction||Power adjustment dial out of reach during use, poor ingredient circulation|